lambtron/yofounders/README.md

-Yo Founders
+YOFOUNDERS
 ==========

-Yo "YOFOUNDERS" and get contact information and other details about the nearest startups around you.
+Yo "[YOFOUNDERS](http://yofounders.herokuapp.com/)" and get contact information and other details about the nearest startups around you.